Jordan got Fouch's attention with big block in Razorbacks' practice

 The receivers are making plays, but there are also some drops that really don't mean anything right now.
 Nobody wants them to become a habit, though.

-It is interesting at teams to watch Petrino with the offense, though, and there are still flashes where he's fussing about stuff but at least when the media is around there haven't been the hard coaching that many wrote and talked about in his previous tenure.
+It is interesting at times to watch Petrino with the offense, though, and there are still flashes where he's fussing about stuff, but at least when the media is around there hasn't been the hard coaching that many wrote and talked about in his previous tenure.

 Among the quarterbacks, Taylen Green is the clear leader and apparently the VR cameras like he was wearing were cheap enough (remembering that athletics director Hunter Yurachek said it's all relative) they got one for KJ Jackson, who has become the clear No. 2 right now.